GroundAura/Object-Categorization-Framework/docs/description-md/description_detailed.md

 \[center\]![FAQ](https://i.imgur.com/vwDgCVz.png)\[/center\]

-### **\[font=Verdana\]Q1: What versions are supported?\[/font\]**
+### **\[font=Verdana\]Q1: What Skyrim versions are supported?\[/font\]**

-This mod is not version dependant as it doesn't have any SKSE plugins.
-Some required mods may be version dependant, so you'll have to install the correct versions and those mods may need to be updated if Skyrim gets any breaking updates in the future.
-It should work on any version of Skyrim including SE/AE/GOG/v1.5.x/v1.6.x/VR, but it hasn't been tested on every version.
-Oldrim and console are not supported, but you're welcome to try to port it yourself (see permissions).

-### **\[font=Verdana\]Q2: Does this take plugin slots?\[/font\]**
+- This mod is not directly dependent on any specific Skyrim version.
+- It does require mods that are version dependent, so you'll have to install the correct versions of those mods for your Skyrim version.
+- When everything is installed properly, it should work on any version of Skyrim Special Edition (1.5.x/1.6.x/SE/AE/GOG/Steam) or Skyrim VR, although it hasn't been tested on every version.
+- I do not directly support Oldrim/LE or console, but you're welcome to try to port it yourself (see permissions).

-No .esp/.esm/.esl plugins are included.
+### **\[font=Verdana\]Q2: What types of plugins are used?\[/font\]**

-OR

-All plugins included are .esl or .esp/.esm with the ESL flag.
+- All plugins included are .esp/.esl/.esm with the ESL flag.
+This means the plugins count towards the ~4096 ESL limit, not the ~255 ESP limit.
+- Plugin header version is 1.70, meaning [BEES](https://www.nexusmods.com/skyrimspecialedition/mods/106441) for SE v1.5.97-1.6.659 or [VR ESL Support](https://www.nexusmods.com/skyrimspecialedition/mods/106712/) for VR are not required.

 ### **\[font=Verdana\]Q3: Does installing/updating/uninstalling on an existing save work?\[/font\]**

 As far as I know it should be fine.
-However, when changing any mods at all midplaythrough, consider following good modding practices such as making backups, using tools like [ReSaver](https://www.nexusmods.com/skyrimspecialedition/mods/5031), and using bugfix/stability mods like [Save Unbaker](https://www.nexusmods.com/skyrimspecialedition/mods/85565) ([VR](https://www.nexusmods.com/skyrimspecialedition/mods/86265)).
+However, when changing any mods at all mid-playthrough, consider following good modding practices such as making backups, using tools like [ReSaver](https://www.nexusmods.com/skyrimspecialedition/mods/5031), and using bugfix/stability mods like [Save Unbaker](https://www.nexusmods.com/skyrimspecialedition/mods/85565) ([VR](https://www.nexusmods.com/skyrimspecialedition/mods/86265)).

 \[center\]![Thanks](https://i.imgur.com/EKEX9qa.png)\[/center\]